 To stand out in your job search, ensure your CV highlights your relevant qualifications, such as a TEFL certificate, and any teaching or tutoring experience.
 Even if you don’t have direct teaching experience, focus on transferable skills like communication, leadership, and organization.
 In your cover letter, make sure to express why you’re interested in teaching in Morocco and how your background aligns with the needs of the schools you’re applying to.

 Private tutoring is a popular option in Morocco, especially among students preparing for exams or professionals looking to improve their English skills.
 Consider offering private lessons as a way to supplement your income or as a primary job.
 You can advertise your services through social media, community boards, or by partnering with local language schools.
+Online companies also provide a platform to connect with a broader range of students.
 Private tutoring gives you flexibility and allows you to build strong relationships with your students.

 By using these strategies, you’ll increase your chances of finding an English teaching job in Morocco and may even secure a position before arriving.